astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

   - Joomla
 ---

 Not everyone has the right to edit all content.
 For this purpose Joomla offers an access control list, the ACL.
-With this you manage user rights in your component.
+With this you manage user rights in your component.<!-- \index{access control list} -->

 ## For impatient people